alazaroc/blog-web-code/_posts/2022-04-12-how-to-create-serverless-applications-with-cdk-and-sam.md

 #### Add values to our local DynamoDB table

-We will add 2 elements:
+We will add two elements:

 - path: "/test"
 - path: "/hello"